input-output-hk/cryptography_spec/cryptography-handbook/src/specs/ecdsa.md

 convention, DER-encoding, which results in variable sized signatures up to 72 bytes (instead of the 64 byte encoding we describe in this document).

+More precisely, the following is what is the specification used in the plutus built-in functions:
 * The verification key must correspond to the _(x, y)_ coordinates of a point on the SECP256k1 curve, where _x, y_ are unsigned integers in big-endian form.
 * The verification key must correspond to a result produced by